Treatment of Neck & Cervical Spine Pain Using LLLT/PBMT

 Neck pain is an extremely common condition, affecting people of all ages and often interfering with work, daily life, and sleep.
 It is one of the leading causes of musculoskeletal disability worldwide.
 Many individuals experience neck pain at least once, and for some, it becomes a recurring or chronic issue.

 While mild neck pain may resolve with rest and self-care within a couple of weeks, more serious or poorly managed injuries can lead to chronic and debilitating symptoms.
-Low-Level Laser Therapy (LLLT), also known as Photobiomodulation Therapy (PBMT), is a non-invasive, highly effective solution for both acute and chronic neck pain and related nerve symptoms.
+Low-Level Laser Therapy (LLLT), also known as Photobiomodulation Therapy (PBMT), may be considered as a non-invasive treatment option for selected acute and chronic neck pain presentations after assessment.

 Causes of Neck Pain